American University of Sharjah: Library

+The AUS Library, an 11,000-square-meter facility, has a physical collection of 141,000 items in English; however, there are also materials available in Arabic.
+The library also has an online catalog system on its website.
+The seating capacity is approximately 800.
+The AUS Archives department is a repository for institutional records that have been created by various academic and administrative departments of the university.

 Global rankings

-American University of Sharjah was placed at 151-200 bracket in the THE Young University Rankings as well as at 201-250 bracket in the THE Asia University Rankings 2019.
+The American University of Sharjah was placed in the 151–200 bracket in the Times Higher Education (THE) Young University Rankings as well as in the 201–250 bracket in the THE Asia University Rankings 2019.

-For two years in a row, in 2017 and 2018, American University of Sharjah topped the Times Higher Education (THE) list of universities with the highest percentage of international students globally.
+For two years in a row, in 2017 and 2018, the American University of Sharjah topped the THE list of universities with the highest percentage of international students globally.

+The American University of Sharjah is ranked #272 according to the 2026 QS Top Universities.

 Student life

 Student Publications

-Practical writing experience is available to AUS students through three student publications, The Leopard, Realms and Arabian Leopard.
+Practical writing experience is available through three student publications: The Leopard, Realms, and Arabian Leopard.

-The Leopard Newspaper: “A Reason to Roar”: The Leopard is an official university newspaper and a voice of AUS students.
-The leopard is the official AUS mascot and was chosen because the UAE preserves and protects the Arabian leopard, which is currently on the brink of extinction.

-Realms: This magazine was founded as a literary outlet for AUS students.

-Arabian Leopard: The Arabian Leopard newspaper gives students the chance to develop and present their Arabic writing skills and creative writing.